KUcyans/PMTfication/README.md

    * In each directory, there will be several subdirectories in each directory.
 The subdirectories correspond to the 'parts'(the .db files in the source directory)
    * In each directory, there will also be truth parquet files and they also correspond to the 'parts'
    * In each subdirectory, there will be DOM-wise summarised files.
 Each of them are called 'shard' in the code.
+   * Missing data in the source data will be filled with the default value of the data type.
+4. Neither the source data nor the summarised data are selected based on the feature.
+5.
 ![image](https://github.com/user-attachments/assets/cebfef9b-aa21-424d-9a52-3bb9c8df39ff)

 ## Logical structure of the code